GetMinOverlap, Riding Logs and Finishing Touches

 intersection checks, add another loop that loops over the Log

-on the frog’s collision component, passing in each Log
+on the frog’s collision component, passing the Log

 ’s collision component as a parameter, and saving the result in a local variable.
 If the result is CollSide::None